-If you want to, you can shop for car insurance as often as your policy is up for renewal, which could be every six or twelve months.
-Unfortunately, it’s not uncommon for insurance companies to raise rates after the first term.
-If your premium is going up next term and you haven’t filed any claims, you can feel free to shop for car insurance.
+You can shop car insurance as often as you want but be aware that your existing insurer might charge a fee if you cancel your policy during your term.
+Unfortunately, it’s somewhat common for insurance companies to raise rates after the first term.
+If your premium is going up next term and you haven’t filed any claims, you should shop car insurance and drop your current insurer if needed.

-It can also be a good idea to shop for car insurance every six months even if you’re happy with your policy.
-Who knows, maybe a competitor just lowered its prices, or a new company just entered your local market.
+It can also be a good idea to shop car insurance every six months even if you’re happy with your policy.
+Who knows?
+Maybe a competitor just lowered its prices or a new company recently entered your local market.
 While you can get a loyalty discount for being with the same insurance company over a long period, you might save more by switching.

 How Many Quotes Should You Compare?

 There’s no limit to the number of quotes you can compare.
 Getting more quotes gives you a better idea of what’s available.
 We wouldn’t recommend buying a policy without comparing at least three providers.
 You should shop for car insurance from multiple sources and compare car insurance rates rather than buying the first policy you see.

 Comparing car insurance quotes from insurers in your area gives you a good idea of what’s out there, though you could compare more.
 If you’re feeling energized, try to go for five to seven providers.
 Remember, try to compare apples to apples.
 Don’t compare auto insurance with $25,000 in property damage coverage to a policy with $100,000 in coverage.